 - See our Booking Conditions for more details

-Day 3 & 4 Galle Fort, Galle Coast
+Day 3 & 4 Tissamaharama, Tissa & Kataragama

-Today, you will be picked up and taken to the airport in time to catch your flight home.
+Today, your chauffeur-guide will pick you up and take you to the airport in time to catch your flight home.

 Yala National Park

 Yala National Park is one of the largest and certainly the most popular national park in Sri Lanka, and has the highest density of leopards anywhere in the world.
 Hidden away in the far south-east of the country, it comprises five separate blocks covering 141sqkm.